semifor/Redis-RateLimit/README.md

 ## redis

 Redis client.
-If non is provided, a default is constructed for 127.0.0.1:6379.
+If none is provided, a default is constructed for 127.0.0.1:6379.

 ## prefix